sjl/.plan/README.markdown

 Got my copy of [Programming the 65816](https://amzn.to/2RH8or0).
 Gonna skim through it for all the 6502-specific bits to hopefully fill in the gaps in my brain for Fern.

+## 2019-01-10

+Finally got around to replacing `mkpass` with a version in Common Lisp.
+My collection of CL scripts is growing, now that I have Adopt to make writing their UI less painful.
+Need to dogfood it a bit more and eventually release it.